 Plant Cannova in full sun 7” to 10” apart.
 They grow 30″ to 48” tall and 14″‘ to 20″ wide.

-We grow Cannova Cannas in our #6 Premium Annual size and carry five colors – Bronze Orange, Bronze Scarlet, Mango, Red Golden Flame and Yellow.
+We grow Cannova Cannas in our #6 Premium Annual size category and carry Bronze Orange, Bronze Peach, Bronze Scarlet, Mango, Red Golden Flame, Rose and Yellow.

-Bronze Orange and Bronze Scarlet have dark bronze foliage while the rest have dark green foliage.
+Bronze Orange, Bronze Peach and Bronze Scarlet have dark bronze foliage while the rest have dark green foliage.